Extending the Range of Robust PCE Inflation Measures: Extending Robust PCE Inflation Measures

 Headline inflation is calculated as a Fisher index of the underlying inflation components at the lowest level of aggregation.
 A Fisher index is the geometric mean of a Laspeyres and a Paasche index, which are calculated respectively as

-where $p_t^i$ and $q_t^i$ are, respectively, the price level and quantity of expenditure category $i$ at time $t$.
-Core inflation is computed in the same way but excludes all series under food and beverages purchased for off-premises consumption, gasoline and other energy goods, and electricity and gas.
-We take headline and core PCE inflation directly from the tables published by the BEA.\footnote{ We use series DPCERG for headline inflation and series DPCCRG for core inflation \citep{PCE}. }
+where $p_t^i$ and $q_t^i$ are, respectively, the price level and quantity of expenditure category $i$ at time $t$.\footnote{ Throughout the paper we will focus on inflation over a 12-month period, but plot each series at a monthly frequency.
+Using inflation over 12 months prevents seasonality from complicating the analysis. } Core PCE inflation is computed in the same way, but excludes all series under food and beverages purchased for off-premises consumption, gasoline and other energy goods, and electricity and gas.
+We take headline and core PCE inflation directly from the tables published by the BEA.\footnote{ We use series DPCERG for headline inflation and series DPCCRG for core inflation \citep{PCE}.
+In Appendix \ref{app: Housing}, we study the impact of removing housing services from inflation measures.
+Doing this is similar to proposed measures of ``super-core'' inflation. }